+What is a dual diagnosis?
 Dual diagnosis is a term that’s used to describe someone who’s suffering from a mood disorder like depression or bipolar disorder, as well as a problem with alcohol and/or drugs.
-A person who has been given a dual diagnosis actually has two separate illnesses.
-As such, each illness requires its own treatment plan on the path to recovery.
+A person who has been given a dual diagnosis has two separate illnesses.
+As such, each illness requires its treatment plan on the path to recovery.
 While commonly thought of as character flaws or moral weaknesses, mood disorders and problems with drugs and alcohol are treatable.
-Dual diagnosis illnesses have been seen to affect people from all age, ethnic, and socioeconomic backgrounds.
+Dual diagnosis illnesses have been seen to affect people of all ages, ethnicities, and socioeconomic backgrounds.
 Mental illness does not discriminate.
-Studies show that actually more than half of those who suffer from depression or bipolar disorder also abuse alcohol and/or drugs.
+Studies show that more than half of those who suffer from depression or bipolar disorder also abuse alcohol and/or drugs.

 If left untreated, many of those who suffer tend to self-medicate in the form of alcohol and/or drugs.
 While using these substances may in the short term alleviate some symptoms of the illness, they only serve to exacerbate symptoms in the long term.
-Self-medication has been known to cause a person’s mood disorder to stay undiagnosed for an extended period of time.
+Self-medication has been known to cause a person’s mood disorder to stay undiagnosed for an extended period.

 What are the symptoms?